Vintage Christmas At The Ponds

 Vintage Kitchen

-Today’s Vintage Christmas at The Ponds tour begins in the kitchen which is the heart of the house.
+Today’s Vintage Christmas at The Ponds tour begins in the kitchen, the heart of the house.

-This view includes the pantry door which is a repurposed screened door and now has a wonderful chalk board to share Holiday greetings.
+This view includes the pantry door, which is a repurposed screened door and now has a fabulous chalkboard to share Holiday greetings.

-One of our most challenging projects, while building our farmhouse, was the DIY Kitchen Island.
-I’m so glad we took the challenge because now it is the perfect spot to display a fun mini Christmas tree with a diy dried fruit garland.
-In addition, there’s room for a vintage tool box which is perfect for holding some vintage canning jars and new Christmas dishes.
+The DIY Kitchen Island was one of our most challenging projects while building our farmhouse.
+I’m so glad we took the challenge because now it is the perfect spot to display a fun mini Christmas tree with a DIY dried fruit garland.
+In addition, there’s room for a vintage tool box ideal for holding some vintage canning jars and new Christmas dishes.

 Welcome to Vintage Christmas at The Ponds!
 I'm sharing my love for Christmas with vintage and vintage inspired holiday décor.
 Come along as I share my home with you.

-A farmhouse kitchen wouldn’t be complete without open shelving which hold many vintage treasures and is the perfect spot for a few bottle brush trees.
+A farmhouse kitchen wouldn’t be complete without open shelving, which holds many vintage treasures and is the perfect spot for a few bottle brush trees.

 Welcome to Vintage Christmas at The Ponds!
 I'm sharing my love for Christmas with vintage and vintage inspired holiday décor.
 Come along as I share my home with you.